-Entities should, to the extent that it is possible in an estimates context, be consistent in preparing their budgeted financial statements, applying the same accounting assumptions and processes that they used at Budget and expect to use in preparing the financial statements to be included in the 2020-21 Annual Report.
+Entities should, to the extent possible, applying the same accounting assumptions and processes when preparing their Budgeted financial statements that they expect to use in preparing their 2021-22 financial statements.

-Entities are to refer to, and follow the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015, the RMG 125 Commonwealth Entities Financial Statements Guide and the Primary Reporting and Information Management Aid (PRIMA) Forms of Financial Statements when preparing their budgeted financial statements.
-These documents are available at: www.finance.gov.au/government/financial-reporting-accounting-policy/financial-reporting-commonwealth-entities
+Entities are to refer to, and follow the Public Governance, Performance and Accountability (Financial Reporting) Rule 2015, the RMG 125 and PRIMA when preparing their budgeted financial statements.